AutoxingTech/axbot_rest_book/docs/en/overview/getting_start.md

 There are two ways to connect to the robot:

-1. Deploy your control program on the robot's main board.
+1. Deploy your control program to the robot's main board.
 Use `http://localhost:8000`.
-2. Use a wired or wifi connection to connect to the robot and form a local network.
+2. Connect to the robot with a wired or WIFI connection and form a local network.
 Use `http://192.168.12.1:8000`.

-In this document, we shall login onto the robot and use `localhost:8000`.
+In this document, we shall log in to the robot and use `localhost:8000`.

 ## Authentication

 A secure local network is assumed, so we only have a simple HTTP header based authentication.
-(The real secret is masked as XXXXXXXXXXXXXXXXX)
+(The real secret is hidden as XXXXXXXXXXXXXXXXX)

 ```
 Secret: XXXXXXXXXXXXXXXXX